oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 `IdentityCredential`, as defined in (#type-claim).
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.
-See [TBD] for more information.
+See [@!I-D.looker-oauth-jwt-cwt-status-list] for more information.

 The following registered JWT claims MAY be contained in the SD-JWT or in the Disclosures and MAY be selectively disclosed: